 Every great vacation starts with research.
 Decide where you want to go, what you will do, and how much all of those things may cost.

 These numbers will give you an even better idea of how much you’ll need to save.

 Your goal needs to be concrete enough to provide action.
 It should be reachable, but just out of your comfort zone, so you have to push a little to get to it.

 - Your destination

 - A target sum of money to set aside

-Another important part of any travel savings plan is your day-to-day budget.
-A budget is a great tool that can be personalized to fit the individual’s needs.
+Another essential part of any travel savings plan is your daily budget.
+A budget is a great tool that can be personalized to fit your needs.
 And when it comes to travel, budgeting can be the most effective way to get to your savings goal quickly.

 Budgeting will include a variety of costs, including:

 - Student loans